AnuragBambardekar/Shell-Scripting-in-Linux/Basic_Shell_Scripting/Basic_Commands.md

 ps –al // can see hidden processes as well <br>
 ps –u //can see my own processes, coming from user anuragb <br>
 ps –aux // show only my own processes, and not only those attached to the current terminal <br>
+ps -e --forest // which processes fork to other processes <br>

 a = show processes for all users <br>
 u = display the process's user/owner <br>